JillFennell/Jill-Fennell/manipulating_data.md

-### I can manipulate data, and use different functions and methods to describe it[¶](#I-can-manipulate-data,-and-use-different-functions-and-methods-to-describe-it) {#I-can-manipulate-data,-and-use-different-functions-and-methods-to-describe-it}
+### I can manipulate data, and use different functions and methods to describe it

-#### These are examples where I performed conversions, applied methods, and functions to the data.[¶](#These-are-examples-where-I-performed-conversions,-applied-methods,-and-functions-to-the-data.) {#These-are-examples-where-I-performed-conversions,-applied-methods,-and-functions-to-the-data.}
+#### These are examples where I performed conversions, applied methods, and functions to the data.
 In [0]:

     ean_rt= np.mean(rt_conversion).round(1)